bejayoharen/SJWidgets/doc/FAQ.md

 widget types.

-#Where are SJTable and SJList?#
+#Where are SJTable? #

 It may seem like you should be able to create an SJTable the same way you can create an SJButton.
-As it so happens, JTable and JList don't do their own rendering.
+As it so happens, JTables don't do their own rendering.
 Rather, they delegate their rendering to other components.
 As a result, it is not necessary to subclass JTable in SJWidgets -- you can use JTable directly.
 For an example of how this is done, see com.xowave.sjwidget.examples.TableExample.
-The same methods can be used for changing the rendering (and editing) of JList data.
+The same methods can be used for changing the rendering (and editing) of JList data, although an SJList widget is provided.

 #Why are the examples so ugly?
 I thought SJWidgets was supposed to be pretty!#